Does facebook make you feel as if everyone is having a better life?

-You may need help and support to recognise your strengths and become aware of the choices you have.
-You can come to a better understanding of yourself and your place in the world.
-You can learn to see yourself in a more positive light and challenge your 'inner critic'.
+If you need insight and support to recognise your strengths and become aware of the choices you have, I can help you come to a better understanding of yourself and how to manage your fears and anxieties.

-I offer a confidential space where you feel safe to explore these issues.
+I offer a confidential space where it feels safe to explore these issues.
 You can develop greater self-awareness and clarity in your life and find an easier way of being.

 Training, qualifications & experience

 Diploma in Counselling (Integrative) from the Minster Centre, NW London - a BACP accredited course

 I have an integrative training which has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.

 I had many years experience of counselling clients with a wide variety of presenting issues in a mainstream Community Counselling service and in a South London Bereavement Service.

 I am a member of the BACP and abide by their code of ethics.
 I am committed to pursuing my ongoing professional development and maintain an awareness of current thinking in the field of psychotherapy.

 - Bipolar disorder